Time & Location

 See an adviser in Suite 508 Pray-Harrold or call 734.487.4474

-- The placement test consists of three computerized subtests: Arithmetic, Beginning Algebra and College Level Mathematics.
-Each subtest has between 12 and 20 questions.
+- The math placement test consists of three computerized subtests: Arithmetic, Algebra, and Advanced Mathematics.
+Each subtest has 20 questions.

-- Do I need to take the placement exam?
+- Do I need to take the math placement exam?

-- If your Math ACT score is less than 19 or your Math ACT testing date is more than 3 years old or your SAT math score is less than 520, then you need to take the placement test to determine the appropriate mathematics course.
+- If your math SAT score is less than 520, or your math ACT score is less than 19, or your math testing date is more than 3 years old, then you need to take the math placement test to determine the appropriate mathematics course for you.

 - Are there math placement advisors available?

-- If you have any questions about the placement exam or your placement into a course, contact Elaine Richards, at firstname.lastname@example.org.
+- If you have any questions about the math placement test or your placement into a course, contact Elaine Richards at email@example.com.

 - Which subtest should I take?